temporalio/proposals/ruby/sdk-phase-2.md

   # Nil if not (yet) failed
   def failure

-  # Raises on failure
+  # Raises on failure or returns result
   def wait
-  # Does not raise on failure, returns
+  # Returns result or nil on failure (does not raise)
   def wait_no_raise

   class Setter